njheymann/book-my-boat/README.md

 # book-my-boat
-A full stack app using the power of react to simplify the booking processes for marina managers, with the power of WillyWeather API
+A full stack app that simplifies the booking processes for marina managers with the power of WillyWeather API
-to access tide information and client information all at your fingertips.
+for tide information and GraphQL for client information it allows you to ditch the diary and make bookings right at your fingertips.

 ## Table of Contents
 1. [User Story](#user-story)